-Then the European industrial nations' hunger for energy triggered a rapid development: To secure the region's oil, the most powerful banking and entrepreneurial dynasties came to Georgia.
-Walter von Siemens, brother of the inventive entrepreneur Werner von Siemens, built the first drilling towers in the Russian Empire to extract Georgian oil.
-Ludwig Nobel, brother of the dynamite inventor Alfred, oil magnate in (then Russian) Baku on the Caspian Sea, built the first tanks in Batumi on the Black Sea and shipped the "black gold" from there to the Mediterranean.
-In 1883, Alfons Rothschild had a railway line built between Baku and Batumi in order to be able to supply his refinery on the Adriatic Sea on a large scale.
-In 1892, Marcus Samuel, co-founder of "Royal Dutch Shell", finally sent an oil tanker from Batumi on its journey to the Far East.
-Planning then began for a pipeline between Baku and Batumi, which was opened in 1907.
-Today, a museum in Batumi documents the history of the oil industry.
+Then, Europe’s insatiable thirst for energy triggered a massive rush of development.
+The world’s most powerful banking and industrial dynasties descended on Georgia to secure the region’s petroleum.
+Walter von Siemens, the brother of famous entrepreneur and inventor Werner von Siemens, built the first oil derricks in the Russian Empire to extract Georgian oil.
+Ludwig Nobel, brother of dynamite inventor Alfred, an oil magnate in (at that time Russian) Baku on the Caspian Sea, had the “black gold” transported to Batumi and shipped it from there to the Mediterranean.
+In 1883, Alfons Rothschild built a rail line from Baku to Batumi to secure the supply for his refinery on the Adriatic.
+In 1892, Marcus Samuel, co-founder of Royal Dutch Shell, dispatched an oil tanker from Batumi on the route to the Far East.
+This marked the start of planning for a pipeline between Baku and Batumi, which commenced operation in 1907.
+Today, a museum in Batumi documents the history of the petroleum industry.

-At the same time, both the Russian Tsar and the German Krupp concern invested in the mining of the important manganese deposits in the gorge of the Kvirila River.
-This is how the mining town of Chiatura came into being.
-Silk production developed from a peasant trade to an industry, supported by the "Caucasian Institute for Silkworm Breeding" founded in Tbilisi in 1887.
-Today, a museum in the building commemorates Georgia’s defunct silk production.
-Along with the industries, a self-confident workforce developed that played an important role in pre-revolutionary Russia.
+At the same time, both the Czar of Russia and the German steel group Krupp invested in mining the rich manganese deposits in the gorge of the Kvirila River.
+This spawned the mining town of Chiatura.
+Silk production developed from an agricultural trade to an industry, supported by the Caucasian Institute for Silkworm Breeding, founded in Tbilisi in 1887.
+Today, a museum in the old institute building recalls Georgia’s lost silk manufacturing.
+A self-aware, working class developed in tandem with the industries and played an important role in pre-revolutionary Russia.

-After the First World War, which left severe damage in its wake, and the 1918 revolution, Georgia declared itself independent, but in 1921 the Soviet Union annexed the country and launched a major industrialisation.
-The use of hydroelectric power began in 1927 with the power plant in Avchala near Tbilisi, and the plant on the Rioni River near the expanding industrial city of Kutaisi generated electricity from 1933.
-To expand the transport of crude oil from Baku – now in the Soviet Republic of Azerbaijan – the government commissioned another pipeline to Batumi in 1930.
+Georgia declared independence after the First World War, which left massive devastation in its wake, and the 1918 revolution;, but the Soviet Union annexed the country in 1921 and started an extensive programme of industrialization.
+The use of water power began in 1927 with the hydroelectric plant in Avchala, near Tbilisi; the plant on the Rioni River near the expanding industrial city of Kutaisi went into operation in 1933.
+In order to expand the transportation of crude oil from Baku – now part of the Soviet Socialist Republic of Azerbaijan – the government approved construction of a further pipeline to Batumi in 1930.